-For an overview of the generic risks, please refer to the Appendix 3 of the Book I of the Prospectus
+For an overview of generic risks, please refer to the Appendix 3 of Book I of the Prospectus.

-- ✓ Are looking for a diversification of their investments trough exposure to a range of asset classes, globally;; - Are willing to accept higher market risks in order to potentially generate higher long-term returns; - ✓ Can accept significant temporary losses; - ✓ Can tolerate medium to high volatility.
+- Are looking for a diversification of their investments in commodities; - Are willing to accept higher market risks in order to potentially generate higher long-term returns; - Can accept significant temporary losses; - Can tolerate volatility.